 Currents begin to activate at -60mV and steady state current amplitude increase in an approximately linear manner with membrane hyperpolarization up to -140mV.

-Magee J, J Neurosci 1998 Currents begin to activate at -60mV and steady state current amplitude increase in an approximately linear manner with membrane hyperpolarization up to -140mV.
-Inclusion of 5mM Cs+ in the external recording solution totally ocks the current, thus showing at it is an I_h current.
+Inclusion of 5mM Cs+ in the external recording solution totally blocks the current, thus showing that it is an I_h current.